umer0586/SensorServer/README.md

- This app sends sensor data from Android device to Websocket clients in realtime.
+ This app streams phone's motion sensors to Websocket clients in realtime.
 A websocket client could be a web browser or any application running on a PC or a mobile device which uses **Websocket Client API**.